 To finally feel that she wasn’t in pain was also the confidence I needed to start pushing her in sleep training.
 Now I was getting to a point where I could have a life back.
 I wasn’t listening to a crying baby all day.
 I wasn’t held hostage on the couch for each nap.
 I could put my baby and toddler to bed at the end of the night and they would stay asleep.
 I wouldn’t be embarrassed when company was over or have to leave public settings because she was shrieking non-stop.
 I finally had an answer, a new diet regime and a daily schedule that is a little onerous, but it works and that’s all that matters.

 It’s been a long haul with my baby girl.
 Nine months later her cries trigger an autopilot response in me.
 An involuntary tension in my gut spurring me to stop the crying, a dread that she is reverting back.
 I go into analysis mode – What could be bugging her?
 What did I eat?
 What did she eat?
 How can I fix this?
 Fix it, just fix it.
 It’s hard to respond and not react.
-I am working on being more conscious of this as this anxiety (has) can spill into ever other facet of my health, my home and family.
+I am working on being more conscious of this as this anxiety (has spilt) can spill into every other facet of my health, my home and family.

 Being my daughter’s mom has been one of the most difficult and humbling experiences of my life.
 It has amplified issues I deal with personally as well as in our marriage.
 She has rocked our world, but it has also been a blessing that these issues have come into the light where we can acknowledge them and begin working on them.
 I want to find contentment even when things are hard.
 I want to fill my heart and home with peace even when I have no idea what is going on or how to fix it.
 Turns out these words look pretty on paper, but it’s one of the hardest lessons I am going through.

 This post is 6 years old now.
 As I reflect back on that time with a newborn that cried all the time and her big brother who was 16 months older than her I feel like it was a blur.